xpol/lua-pomelo/README.md

 2. add libpomelo2 to you project and make it compile and link to you project.
 3. just drop `lua-pomelo.c` and `lua-pomelo.h` in to you project.
 4. add luaopen_pomelo to your package.preload, see follow code.
+5. don't forget to call `client:poll` method each frame update.

 ```c
 #include <lua.h>